zCoreGroup/zcoregroup.github.io/README.md

 5. Building Locally
 - 5.1 Install Ruby on your machine (https://www.ruby-lang.org/en/documentation/installation/)
 - 5.2 Install Jekyll and Bundler (https://jekyllrb.com/docs/installation/)
+- 5.3 Run the project locally
   - In the root directory of the project, run the following command to install the dependencies:
     - `bundle install`
   - To build the website, run the following command:
     - `bundle exec jekyll build`
   - To serve the website locally, run the following command:
     - `bundle exec jekyll serve`

 ===============================================================================
 ### Roadmap